Employer-Provided Educational Assistance – UF Employee Education Program (EEP)

 - Employees with a taxable portion are notified by email of the taxable amount and the paycheck(s) on which the corresponding taxes will be assessed.
 (Payroll Services divides the taxable portion over two paychecks if the expected tax impact is a significant portion (20% or more) of the employee’s typical net pay)

-- Payroll Services records the taxable portion as Miscellaneous Taxable Income (MTI) on the employee’s paycheck payline, and the amount is assessed employment taxes along with the employee’s regular earnings.
-Twenty-six tax periods are used, so federal withholding is calculated as if the benefit was earned throughout the calendar year.
-In most cases, this results in little or no federal withholding specific to the MTI.
+- Payroll Services records the taxable portion as Miscellaneous Taxable Income (MTI) on the employee’s paycheck payline, and the MTI amount is assessed employment taxes along with the employee’s regular earnings.
+Federal withholding is calculated as if the benefit was earned during the calendar year.
+In most cases, this results in some federal withholding tax specific to the MTI.
 Applicable Social Security and Medicare taxes are automatically assessed by the payroll system

 The term “educational assistance” means— (A)the payment, by an employer, of expenses incurred by or on behalf of an employee for education of the employee (including, but not limited to, tuition, fees, and similar payments, books, supplies, and equipment), and (B)the provision, by an employer, of courses of instruction for such employee (including books, supplies, and equipment.)